Rio de Janeiro – Leblon bar crawl

 After this I headed to Acadamia da Cachaca round the corner at 26 Rua Conde de Bernadotte.
 They claim to have over 100 varieties of the sugar cane rum.

-Cachaca varies from normal rum in that it’s made from fresh sugar cane that is fermented and distilled whereas other rums are made from molasses, a by product from making sugar. it was banned in Brazil for many years and it has over 700 other names as inventive Brazilian home distillers to deceive the authorities!
-Now Brazil produces 1.3 billion litres of it every year.
+Cachaca varies from normal rum in that it’s made from fresh sugar cane that is fermented and distilled whereas other rums are made from molasses, a byproduct from processing sugar.
+Cachaca was banned in Brazil for many years and as a result it has over 700 other names as inventive home-distillers renamed it to deceive the authorities!
+Now Brazil produces over 1.3 billion litres of it every year.

 After this a Batida made with Pitanga, which was described as a Brazilian cherry but tasted quite differently, in a good way (B).